 Adolescence: A Time of Transformation

-The history of colonization, residential school and inter-generational trauma have left a legacy of disrupted relationships and the loss of a life way that sustained Indigenous people since the long ago.
-Inter-generational healing is an essential part of reconciliation of which families and communities play a central role and must be done in the context of the kinship circle.
+The history of colonization, residential school, and inter-generational trauma have left a legacy of ruptures to relationships and the decimation of a life way that sustained Indigenous people since the long ago.
+Inter-generational healing is an essential part of reconciliation (Canada, 2012) of which families and communities play a central role and must be done in the context of the kinship circle.

 “Indigenous teaching is always associated with organic development.
 Indigenous teaching is planted like a seed then nurtured and cultivated through the relationship of teacher and student until it bears fruit.
 The nature and quality of the relationship and perseverance through time determine the outcomes of a teaching process.”